mark-ruddy/ipfetch/README.md

 # ipfetch
-CLI Tool for easy IP information fetching.
+CLI Tool for easy IP information fetching, inspired by https://github.com/trakBan/ipfetch.

-Credit to https://github.com/trakBan/ipfetch for the original idea.

 This Rust implementation aims to provide stability and extra features, if you are interested in using the underlying Rust IP API library see https://github.com/mark-ruddy/seeip.